Bentile History, Family Crest & Coats of Arms

 The surname Bentile was first found in Middlesex, in south east England.

 Early History of the Bentile family

-Another 99 words (7 lines of text) covering the years 122 and 1221 are included under the topic Early Bentile History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bentile research.
+Another 50 words (4 lines of text) covering the years 122 and 1221 are included under the topic Early Bentile History in all our PDF Extended History products and printed products wherever possible.